custom-computing-ic/fastc/doc/reports/interim/report.md

 \end{tikzpicture}
 \end{center}

+\end{comment}

 ## MaxC

 \label{maxc}

 MaxC is a programing language and API based on the C99 standard.
 It provides a succinct means of specifying dataflow designs and is an intermediate representation in the proposed design flow.
-MaxC is a meta-programming language in the sense that, unlike a regular C program, a MaxC program is not "executed"" but specifies a hardware design.
+Similar to Maxeler's MaxJ, MaxC is a meta-programming language in the sense that, unlike a regular C program, a MaxC program is not "executed" but specifies a hardware design.
 MaxC is designed to be human readable and to facilitate integration with other tools.
 Being based on the C99 standard, the language interacts well with existing compilers or source to source translation frameworks (e.g. LARA, ROSE), allowing source level optimizations to be applied through different tools.

 The example below presents a simple kernel performing a 1d convolution.
 Lines 2-6 show the kernel declaration specifying the stream input "p" and output "out" as well as a number of scalar parameters configurable at run-time.
 On lines 13-16 we use array index notation to access future (positive offset) or past (negative offset) stream elements.
 Normal arithmetic operations can be used to operate on stream elements.

 \lstset{style=MaxC, label={conv1d-maxc}, caption={Example 1D
 Convolution kernel implemented in MaxC.}}